Get App

 11. Linga Purana

-Linga Purana introduces the teachings of Lord Shiva.
-Hence, it belongs to the Tamas Guna.
+Linga Purana introduces the teachings of Lord Shiva and hence, it belongs to the Tamas Guna.
 It has 163 chapters and 11000 shlokas.
-It has verses that talks about Nandi, the cow and Dhruva, the great devotee of Lord Shiva.
+This Puran has verses that talk about Nandi, the cow and Dhruva, the great devotee of Lord Shiva and various instances from the life of Lord Shiva.

 12. Varaha Purana

-Similar to Vamana Puran, Varaha Purana contains information on the Varaha avatar or incarnation of Lord Vishnu.
+Similar to Vamana Puran, one of 18 Puranas in Hinduism, Varaha Purana contains information on the Varaha avatar or incarnation of Lord Vishnu.
 Hence, it is evident that it is from Sattva Guna.
 It has 217 parts and 10000 shlokas.

 13. Skanda Purana

-Skanda Purana talks about geography and history of India.
-Moreover, it has clear mentions of the Himalayan region.
-It has 7 parts ( Maheswara, Vishnu, Brahma, Kasi, Avanti, Nagara, and Prabhasa) and 81000 shlokas.
+Skanda Purana talks about the geography and history of India.
+Moreover, it has clear mentions of the Himalayan region in the form of stories.
+It has 7 parts ( Maheswara, Vishnu, Brahma, Kasi, Avanti, Nagara, and Prabhasa) and 81000 shlokas

 14. Vamana Purana

-Vamana Purana talks about the vamana avatar or form of Lord Vishnu.
+Vamana Purana talks about the Vamana avatar or form of Lord Vishnu.
 Therefore, it belongs to the Sattva Guna.
-It preaches teachings of the Vedas and Upanishads.
+It preaches the teachings of the Vedas and Upanishads.
 Furthermore, it also mentions about stages of human development.
 It has 95 chapters and 10000 shlokas.

 15. Kurma Purana